Being an Indie Author: I Messed Up

-So, I decided to share the process I went through to fix my fuck up, to give you a little look-see into my process that you never asked for and probably don't want.
+So, I decided to share what I went through to fix my fuck-up, to give you a little look-see into my process that you never asked for and probably don't want.

 If you've been following me on Instagram, you might have seen my posts about this, but you're only allowed to say so much on social media pages before people start throwing tomatoes, and I don't like tomatoes, so I have a better chance to show you what I mean here.
 There may be minor spoilers in these pages, but they're in my "I'm in a hurry" chicken scratch and who the hell's gonna read these instead of the book itself, anyway, especially now that I fixed it?
 Come on.
 Click HERE and HERE to see my "fix it" notes.
 I haven't got time to figure out how to embed them on here, so we'll just roll with this, okay?

 That's my checklist, and just the small stuff I found at first.
 I started those rather lazily over the course of a couple days.
 I was in no hurry.
 Teeny-tiny mistakes that always slip through the cracks of the editing process.
 Me being nitpicky.
 NBD.